rwhogg/what-the-hex/README.md

 * Xbox One and Xbox Series X/S: Currently UWP targets do not support Mono.
 If this is fixed in the future I'm definitely interested.
 The relevant GitHub Issue is https://github.com/godotengine/godot/issues/20271

+# Multiplayer Support

+What The Hex? features a 2-player mode.
+Currently, only hotseat is supported and I'm not currently planning on implementing network support.

+It is only enabled if at least 2 gamepads are connected.
+The mouse and keyboard controls still work, but for the moment they are both assumed to be the first player's.

+At the moment, it is a simple timed score-attack mode.
+I'm also considering implementing a match race mode and/or a zone control mode.

 # Reporting Bugs